 Flashes when the right or left turn signals are activated.
 Signal right and left turns by operating the e direction indicator and high beam control stalk.
-See DIRECTION INDICATOR AND HIGH BEAM CONTROL STALK in this section.
+See "DIRECTION INDICATOR AND HIGH BEAM CONTROL STALK" on page 35 in this section.